-According to locals, the security situation has improved significantly compared to a couple of years ago, when gangsters would even enter the airport area to stop planes on the runway, and rob the passengers on board.
-VI and Ikoyi are generally known to be quite safe for Nigerians these days, but still risky for expatriates, as criminals have abandoned muggings for the far more lucrative business of kidnappings.
+According to locals, the security situation has improved significantly compared to a couple of years ago.
+In the 90s, gangsters would even enter the airport, stop planes on the runway, and rob the passengers.
+VI and Ikoyi are generally safe for Nigerians these days, but risky for expatriates.
+Criminals have abandoned muggings for the far more lucrative business of kidnappings.

 For the same security reasons, road trips, a weekend activity that I cherish, are considered borderline suicidal for foreigners.
 A discussion about road trips beyond Badagry or Ibadan is likely to include a question about whether or not I am mad.

 The massive police presence in Victoria Island may give a false sense of security to the inexperienced first-timer.
 Don’t be fooled, though: Nigerian police may in theory be there to protect you, but would most likely run away while defecating in their uniform trousers, should a dangerous situation occur.
 Their real role is limited to begging for small handouts (or bigger ones, should you fail to notice a red light while driving).